hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

     Poudre Canyon (note: explore the `extract()` function in the `terra` package).

-4. Why are their 4 features in our Poudre Canyon Highway variable instead of 1?
+4. Why are there 4 features in our Poudre Canyon Highway variable instead of 1?